ATGardner/atgardner.github.com/_posts/2014-05-28-day-47-kennedy-meadows-to-kennedy.markdown

 {% include image.html src="http://4.bp.blogspot.com/-gH5P_7k70kE/VZJ4XdsZVNI/AAAAAAAFhVg/nax5UrdEDTo/s1600/2014-05-28%2B18.39.08.jpg" caption="Entering Bear country" %}

-The trail to the campground was easy, and Yair got his first taste of the pct.
+The trail to the campground was easy, and Yair got his first taste of the PCT.
 Once there, we found a nice spot not far from the water spigot, set up camp and made dinner.
 A short while later Big Boots, Sock Pot and Twice came by, and made a camp fire in their campsite.
 We joined in for a while, and it was very nice.
 Penguin also showed up and camped nearby.
 All in all, a very relaxing and easy day.